-Where other procedures have been exhausted and abuse, aggression or intimidation continues, or where there is an extreme act of violence then the school may consider banning the individual from school premises.
-This will include banning a parent from accessing school staff by written communication or telephone (the exception from this is where a child is unwell and cannot attend school or were there are welfare and safeguarding concerns to report.
-In such cases, the parent should still follow the school's absence reporting procedures.
-In cases of reporting safeguarding concerns, parents should refer to the school's child protection policy and/or contact the school safeguarding team at safeguarding@glebe.bromley.sch.uk).
+Where other procedures have been exhausted and abuse, aggression or intimidation continues OR where there is an extreme act of violence then the school may consider banning the individual from school premises.
+This will include banning a parent from accessing school staff by written communication or telephone.

-In these circumstances, the individual would be advised in writing by the headteacher that a provisional ban is being imposed.
-The parent would then be given 10 working days from the date of that letter to make representations about the ban in writing to the chair of trustees.
+In these circumstances, the individual would be advised in writing by the Headteacher that a provisional ban is being imposed.
+The parent would then be given 10 working days from the date of that letter to make representations about the ban in writing to the Chair of Governors.

-The chair of trustees would then decide whether to confirm or remove the ban.
+The Chair of Trustees would then decide whether to confirm or remove the ban.
 This would be communicated to the parent in writing within 10 working days of the receipt of their letter.
 If the Chair's decision is to confirm the ban, parents in these circumstances will be offered an annual meeting about their child's progress, usually with a member of senior staff.
-This meeting may be online and is at the discretion of the headteacher.

-A decision to impose a ban will be reviewed by the board of trustees after approximately six months (and every six months after that, if appropriate).
-The parent will be invited to make written representation to the trustees; this and the evidence from the headteacher will be considered at a meeting of the full board of trustees.
+A decision to impose a ban will be reviewed by the Governing Body after approximately six months (and every six months after that, if appropriate).
+The parent will be invited to make written representation to the Governors; this and the evidence from the Headteacher will be considered at a meeting of the full Board of Turstees.
 Trustees may decide to remove the ban, extend the ban or impose conditions on parent's access to the school.
-The decision of the review will be communicated to the parent by the clerk to the board within 10 days of the date of the meeting.
+The decision of the review will be communicated to the parent by the clerk to the Governors within 10 days of the date of the meeting.

-In deciding whether to remove or extend the ban or impose conditions, trustees will give consideration to the extent of the parent's compliance with the ban, any appropriate expressions of regret and assurance of future good conduct received from him/her and any evidence of the parent's co-operation with the school in other respects.
+In deciding whether to remove or extend the ban or impose conditions, Trustees will give consideration to the extent of the parent's compliance with the ban, any appropriate expressions of regret and assurance of future good conduct received from him/her and any evidence of the parent's co-operation with the school in other respects.